-Amendments to IAS 1, Presentation of Financial Statements was issued by the IASB in January 2020 and clarifies the classification, presentation and disclosure requirements in the standard for non-current liabilities with covenants.
-The amendments are effective for reporting periods beginning on or after January 1, 2024.
-The Company does not expect that the adoption of this standard listed above will have a material impact on the consolidated financial statements of the Company.
+Amendments to IAS 21, The Effects of Changes in Foreign Exchange Rates was issued by the IASB in August 2023 and provides guidance to specify when a currency is exchangeable and how to determine the exchange rate when it is not.
+The standard is effective for reporting periods beginning on or after January 1, 2025.
+The Company does not expect a material impact on the consolidated financial statements of the Company as a result of the amendment but has not yet finalized the analysis.